 Firewall solutions must be chosen according to the nature of a business.
-For instance, if you are in the business of media and communications, you cannot afford to obstruct news sites and social networking portals.
+For instance, if you are in the media and communications business, you cannot afford to obstruct news sites and social networking portals.
 That’s your fodder for information!

 All this makes sense.
 Organizations have been considering it for a long period of time.
 However, nothing can be foolproof.
-The question that pops up is: how does doing all this help if the organisation’s system still get hacked?
+The question that pops up is: how does doing all this help if the organization’s system still gets hacked?

 It does help in many ways.

-First, it becomes easier to find the loopholes and fix the issues for Disaster Management.
-It makes an organisation more resilient, where it can bounce back into action.
-Having a strong security policy and system in place enables organisations to comply effectively with any upcoming State or Federal guidelines and rules.
+First, finding the loopholes and fixing the issues for Disaster Management is easier.
+It makes an organization more resilient, where it can bounce back into action.
+A robust data protection impact assessment strategy, GDPR compliance testing process, and strong security policy enable organizations to comply effectively with any upcoming State or Federal guidelines and rules.

-Cigniti has a dedicated Security Testing Centre of Excellence (TCoE) that has developed methodologies, processes, templates, checklists, and guidelines for web applications, software products, networks, and cloud.
+Cigniti has a dedicated Security Testing Centre of Excellence (TCoE) with the required certifications and has developed methodologies, processes, templates, checklists, and guidelines for web applications, software products, networks, and the cloud.

-Connect with our dedicated team of security testing specialists with deep expertise spanning multiple domains/industries, cutting-edge technological resources/tools.
+Connect with our dedicated team of security testing specialists with deep expertise spanning multiple domains/industries and cutting-edge technological resources/tools.